concourse/concourse/etc/systemd/README.md

 payload as documented in [Worker Pools](http://concourse.ci/worker-pools.html).

 1. Create a SSH keypair under `/etc/concourse-beacon/keypair`, named `id_rsa`.

+1. Authorize the generated key with the TSA by updating the `tsa.authorized_keys` property in your deployment.

 1. Enable an instance of the beacon, instantiated with the `host:ip` of your TSA server: